suites-dev/docs.suites.dev/docs/migration-guides/from-automock.md

 ## Migration Guide

 :::info
-**A migration tool is coming soon to assist Automock users in migrating to Suites! 🙌**
+**Automated Migration:** Codemods to automate the migration process are under development and planned for release in Q1 2025.
 :::

 ### Step 1: Update Dependencies

-Replace your Automock dependencies with their Suites equivalents:
+Replace Automock dependencies with Suites equivalents.

+See [Installation Guide](/docs/get-started/installation) for detailed adapter information:

 ```bash
 # Remove Automock packages